jj-zhu/jj-zhu.github.io/research.md

 where the underlying data distribution $$P$$ is not the typical empirical average distribution used in statistical learning risk minimization $$ \min_\theta \frac1N\sum_{i=1}^N l(\theta, \xi_i)$$, but selected from an ambiguity set $$\mathcal M$$ to endow robustness to the learning model.

 On the other hand, I am interested in **interfacing dynamical systems and machine learning** (e.g., gradient flow, optimal transport, feedback control theory, robustness of deep learning models, generative models), aiming at building robust and scalable optimization and learning algorithms.
 The dynamics perspective of ML and computation is distinct from a static one in that it views quantities as time-evolutionary processes.
-For example, the aforementioned data distribution can be described by an evolutionary differential equation
+For example, the aforementioned data distribution can be described by an evolutionary differential equation (PDE or SDE)

 $$
 \partial _t P_t(x) \in G(P_t(x)),